 Al Forno East Coast was set up in 1995, and was purportedly the first Italian restaurant to start importing fresh ingredients like tomatoes and cheese directly from Italy.

-The restaurant name derives from ‘Al Forno’ dishes, which refers to food that is baked in an oven, which commonly includes Italian favorites like pizzas, breads and pasta dishes.
+The restaurant name comes from ‘Al Forno’ dishes, referring to food that is baked in an oven, which commonly includes Italian favourites like pizzas, bread, and pasta dishes.